Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Germany Import Tariff Overview

 Germany now faces a 10% Section 122 tariff (effective Feb 24, 2026), down from 20% under the struck-down IEEPA regime.
-As the EU's largest economy and the top European exporter to the US at ~$160B annually, the 10-point rate cut is significant for machinery, vehicles, and chemicals — though Section 232 steel/aluminum tariffs of 50% remain unchanged.
+As the EU's largest economy and the top European exporter to the US at ~$160B annually, the 10-point rate cut is significant for machinery, vehicles, and chemicals — though Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).

 Germany is the EU's largest economy and the US's largest European trading partner, with approximately $160B in annual US imports.
 There is no US-EU FTA, and the Transatlantic Trade and Investment Partnership (TTIP) negotiations collapsed in 2016.
 Trade tensions have centered on automobiles, agricultural standards, and digital services taxes.
 BMW's Spartanburg, SC plant is the largest BMW factory in the world by volume, and Mercedes operates a major assembly complex in Tuscaloosa, AL. Volkswagen assembles vehicles in Chattanooga, TN.